Feromrk/dodo/README.md

 # dodo (not maintained)

 This project was about monitoring my chicken house.
-I had a raspberry pi 1 and an avenger96 board lying around, so I came up with this idea.
+I had some spare time during university, so I came up with this idea.

 The frontend is hosted at [https://visitdodo.web.app/](https://visitdodo.web.app/), but does not work completely as the backend is not running anymore.